4rbeez/fluxTrack_InternetTechnology_BIT_Project/README.md

 ### Wireframe
 > 🚧: It is suggested to start with a wireframe.
 The wireframe focuses on the website structure (Sitemap planning), sketching the pages using Wireframe components (e.g., header, menu, footer) and UX.
 You can create a wireframe already with draw.io or similar tools.

-We start on the login Screen, where each user has a different login, which is linked to the profile (Partner or Admin).
-After Login, the user is presented with the main page, which is a product overview that either shows all products (Admin) or just the Partner specific ones (Partner).
+We start on the login screen, where each user has a different login, which is linked to the profile (Partner or Admin).
+After login, the user is presented with a Dashboard summarising inventory health (own products if Partner, all products if Admin).
+From there, the user can navigate via the sidebar to Products, Partners (admin only), Orders, and other planned sections.

-On the top right, the user is able to add a new product via a pop-up, where they enter Product Name, SKU, Price in CHF, the current stock quantity and an estimated delivery time.
-Once saved, the product will be displayed on the overview, in which existing products can be edited.
+On the Products page, the user can add a new product via a pop-up where they enter Product Name, SKU, Price in CHF, and current stock quantity.
+Once saved, the product is displayed on the overview.
+Existing products can be edited or deleted, and stock can be adjusted in place using +/- buttons.
+Each stock decrease records a sale in the Order History.

 ### Prototype